csv library provides predicates for reading and writing CSV

 The library also include predicates to guess the separator and guess the number of columns in a given CSV file.

-Data can be saved to a CSV file by providing the object and predicate for accessing the data plus the name of the destination file or the stream handle or alias.
+Data can be saved to a CSV file or stream by providing the object and predicate for accessing the data plus the name of the destination file or the stream handle or alias.

 To load all entities in this library, load the

 | ?- logtalk_load(csv(loader)).

 To test this library predicates, load the

 | ?- logtalk_load(csv(tester)).

 passing the following options: